omeka/omeka-s-enduser/docs/sites/site_theme.md

 - Values: display all media property values.
 - Resource class: show the resource class of the item set.
 - Linked resources: display a filterable table of resources that are linked to the item set.

+The item set view page will always contain a list of items contained in the item set, which can be found with the CSS class `item-set-items` in some themes.
+This area does not appear as a configurable block in the administrative side, and must be located by looking at the public site.
+In most themes it appears below the configured regions, but in some it will appear in a column alongside the regions.